-THE SNP really needs to sort out its energy policy if the contrasting messages issued by the leadership yesterday are a measure of what to expect in the
+THE SNP really needs to sort out its energy policy if the contrasting messages issued by the leadership yesterday are a measure of what to expect in the year ahead.

 Energy spokesman Mike Weir and his boss Alex Salmond ought to have compared notes.
 Weir was cheered by a report supporting the view that focusing on renewables will mean cheaper fuel bills than relying on other forms of energy.